Are you a thought leader? Should you be?

-- What problems can I help them solve?
+- What problems can we help them solve?

-- What jobs can I help them complete?
+- What jobs can we help them complete?

 By creating this profile, you will start to find topics and ideas that matter deeply to your audience and you.
 And that is the sweet spot for finding stories.
 Once you know the ideas that matter to both you and your audience, you can find the stories that convey those ideas.